-PLANNED ACTIVITIES RESULTS 2018 Consolidate the Production-Protection- Inclusion (PPI) approach to building compacts in IDH landscapes, and developing a white paper on the PPI Reflecting on lessons learned in our PPI approach has resulted in internal guidance documents on how to develop PPI Compacts and green growth plans, which also served as key input to advance the development of the VSA concept. approach These results were disseminated externally through publications, including an information brief, an infographic on PPI approaches, articles (TFA2020, Greenbiz), and presentations at the Global Landscapes Forum in Washington and Bonn.
-Internal landscape team days were organized, bringing together 35 staff working on landscape approaches in eight countries.
-Participants exchanged learnings around how they facilitate landscape governance, implementation, and increasing program impact.
-An online knowledge platform for the landscape team was piloted to check whether this could facilitate knowledge exchange.
-The pilot is continuing in early 2019, after which we can determine concrete outcomes and next steps.
-To strengthen the "Protection" pillar of our PPI approach, an internal guidance document for forest protection was developed.
-Develop IDH's approach to Verified Sourcing Areas, linking market demand to landscape-level convening We supported the VSA concept through research, engaging with partner organizations, and organizing learning sessions (e.g. at the Global Landscapes Forum in Bonn).
-This has resulted in an improved concept and readiness pilot that were launched at IDH's ten-year event.
-In 2018, the VSA approach was further advanced by setting up a Global Steering Committee consisting of high-level representatives from major private, public and civil-society players.
-We launched a set of four business case studies on why it makes s companies to engage in landscape approaches - from ensuring sta and reaching new markets, to maintaining customer loyalty and se social license to operate.
-The case studies helped our program tea understand the business sense of landscape approaches, and the l to engage companies in their programs, and triggered significant i external stakeholders (545 unique page views on IDH's website).
+Consolidate the Production-Protection-Inclusion (PPI) approach to building compacts in IDH landscapes, and developing a white paper on the PPI

+- Reflecting on lessons learned in our PPI approach has resulted in internal guidance documents on how to develop PPI Compacts and green growth plans, which also served as key input to advance the development of the VSA concept. - These results were disseminated externally through publications, including an information brief, an infographic on PPI approaches, articles (TFA2020, Greenbiz), and presentations at the Global Landscapes Forum in Washington and Bonn. - Internal landscape team days were organized, bringing together 35 staff working on landscape approaches in eight countries.
+Participants exchanged learnings around how they facilitate landscape governance, implementation, and increasing program impact. - An online knowledge platform for the landscape team was piloted to check whether this could facilitate knowledge exchange.
+The pilot is continuing in early 2019, after which we can determine concrete outcomes and next steps. - To strengthen the "Protection" pillar of our PPI approach, an internal guidance document for forest protection was developed.

+Develop IDH's approach to Verified Sourcing Areas, linking market demand to landscape-level convening

+- We supported the VSA concept through research, engaging with partner organizations, and organizing learning sessions (e.g. at the Global Landscapes Forum in Bonn). - This has resulted in an improved concept and readiness pilot that were launched at IDH's ten-year event. - In 2018, the VSA approach was further advanced by setting up a Global Steering Committee consisting of high-level representatives from major private, public and civil-society players.

+Strengthen the business case to engage in landscape approaches, through case analyses and disseminating learnings

+We launched a set of four business case studies on why it makes sense for companies to engage in landscape approaches - from ensuring stable prices and reaching new markets, to maintaining customer loyalty and securing a social license to operate.
+The case studies helped our program teams to better understand the business sense of landscape approaches, and the levers to pull to engage companies in their programs, and triggered significant interest from external stakeholders (545 unique page views on IDH's website).